CMU-SAFARI/MQSim/README.md

-This the preliminary version of MQSim which only supports limited input workloads.
+This is a preliminary version of MQSim which only supports a limited set of input workloads.
 The final version will be released on Fabruary 28th, 2018.